-With the exception of steam plants where the hours of work shall be mutually agreed upon, the Custodian II hours of work, shall consist of eight (8) consecutive hours, excluding meal time, between 5:00 a.m. and 5:00 p.m.
-The length of the meal time shall be determined by the Custodian II.
-He/she shall notify the Supervisor of Operations two (2) weeks in advance indicating any change in the length of meal times and/or work routines.
+With the exception of steam plants where the hours of work shall be mutually agreed upon, the Custodian II hours of work, excluding meal time, shall be between 5:00 a.m. and 5:00 p.m.

 (ii) Custodian I/Engineer - Day Shift